B A R E L Y B A D W E B S I T E |

 53s. |

 Using FLASHEARTH.COM, I placed my cursor on the point I thought best represented the southernmost point of Middle Island, not counting the (light-colored) beach.
-Thanks go to Ken Huizenga of Stockbridge, Wisconsin, for bringing this resouce to my attention, as well as for corrections and additions and other improvements to this page.
+Thanks go to of Stockbridge, Wisconsin, for bringing this resouce to my attention, as well as for corrections and additions and other improvements to this page.
 However, I am responsible for any errors, not Ken or anyone else who has helped with this little project.
 You can see the exact spot I chose HERE.

 The result is coordinates of 41d 40m 53s,-82d 41m 2s, which